pshdev0/assembly-sub-compiler/README.md

 * Groovy sub-compiler support (construct assembly code inside your Groovy code inside your `.asm` files, compile it inside Groovy, and have it inject directly into the `.asm` machine code binary)
 * Self-modifying code safe guards
 * Inline function support
+* Alow users to create their own Plugins
+* Abstract addressing modes so it can handle any CPU given the necessary Plugin !

 # Support Appreciated